bitcoin-0/btc0/political/us/democratic.md

 In addition to being a predatory investment scheme, cryptocurrency networks consume vast amounts of electricity tied to an enormous carbon footprint.
-The consumption of these networks globally is equivalent to that of large European countries like Ireland and this networks provides no utility for this waste, other than to enrich a few insiders through financial scams.
+The consumption of these networks globally is equivalent to that of large European countries like Ireland and this network provides no utility for this waste, other than to enrich a few insiders through financial scams.

 Finally, cryptocurrency is also used to facilitate the growing threat of